 The Ariel is designed with a heavily padded hip belt shoulder straps which contributes to high marks in comfort.
 An Airscape back panel creates airflow allowing for all-day comfort.
 Only during sweltering days (90+ Fahrenheit) was the limited airflow noticeable.
 For a full summer of high heat backpacking, consider the Editors' Choice award-winning Osprey Aura AG, which has the best design for breathability.
 Unlike the Aura AG, with an airflow design intended to separate your back and the pack with significant space, the Ariel has a slight curve that creates space for ventilation, but the pack still rests against your back.
 With that being said, the Ariel, with the mesh panel and lighter weight padding, has a better ventilation design than others with chunky padding with channels for ventilation.

 Where the Ariel excels is with heavy weight loads.
 With pack load weight ranging from 20-45+ pounds, the comfort was not compromised.
-The Ariel feels more comfortable with more weight, much like the Deuter AirContact Lite, which is our Top Pick for Heavy Loads.
-Like the Arcteryx Bora AR 61, it has plenty of adjustment points for continuous comfort.
-Customizable features, such as the heat moldable ISOform hip belt, offer a personalized fit.
+The Ariel feels more comfortable with more weight, much like the Deuter AirContact Lite or the Granite Gear Blaze, our Top Pick for Heavy Loads.

 The Ariel is one of the heavier packs in this review.
 Weighed at home with our scale, the Ariel comes in at 5.31 pounds.
 That is over a pound heavier than our Editors' Choice Award Winner, the Osprey Aura AG 65.
 Both the Gregory Deva and the Lowe Alpine Manaslu weigh in at over five pounds as well.
 This gives the Ariel a lower score since that's five extra pounds you have to carry around, in addition to all your gear!
 Some features that likely contribute to the weight of the Ariel are more durable zippers, bulky buckles on the hip belt, thick padding, and heavier weight material.